speechbrain/benchmarks/benchmarks/CL_MASR/README.md

 # CL-MASR: A Continual Learning Benchmark for Multilingual ASR

+This is the official benchmark platform accompanying the paper [CL-MASR: A Continual Learning Benchmark for Multilingual ASR](https://arxiv.org/abs/2310.16931).

-This recipe includes scripts to train [Whisper](https://cdn.openai.com/papers/whisper.pdf) and [WavLM](https://arxiv.org/abs/2110.13900)-based ASR systems on a subset of 20 languages selected from [Common Voice 13](https://commonvoice.mozilla.org/en/datasets) in a continual learning fashion using a handful of methods including rehearsal-based, architecture-based, and regularization-based approaches.
+It includes scripts to train [Whisper](https://cdn.openai.com/papers/whisper.pdf) and [WavLM](https://arxiv.org/abs/2110.13900)-based ASR systems on a subset of 20 languages selected from [Common Voice 13](https://commonvoice.mozilla.org/en/datasets) in a continual learning fashion using a handful of methods including rehearsal-based, architecture-based, and regularization-based approaches.

 The goal is to continually learn new languages while limiting forgetting the previously learned ones.
 An ideal method should achieve both positive forward transfer (i.e. improve performance on new tasks leveraging